 Recently, we had a tweet chat with Dr Tayo Oyedeji, the author of How I Retired at 40 & How You Can Prepare for Early Retirement, on building multiple income streams.
 It was a knowledge-packed session that we believe everyone should have access to.
 Hence, this blog post.

 I am an entrepreneur who started life in banking, did some consulting and advertising and was a professor at the University of Georgia in the US.
 I am currently retired but work in non-profits while building a startup.
 PhD was from Columbia- Missouri, MBA from Oxford.
 Former MD of Media Perspectives Nigeria and Starcom, South Africa.

 To bring the idea of building multiple income streams home, we asked him a few questions.
 You’ll find a lot of knowledge here.

 Everybody needs a side gig.- Tayo Oyedeji

 1. What was your first experience with building an alternative income source?

 I was 21 while doing Youth Service in Nigeria so I wrote a book.
 The book was my first major business venture.
 I did a book launch, sold a couple of thousand copies, and used the proceeds to buy my first car.
 I was working full-time in a bank while writing the book.
-The self-published book was a lesson in entrepreneurship, creativity (writing), target market identification, operations, publishing, and planning (events), book launch (marketing and sales).
-The most important lesson I learnt from that first venture is to do what comes naturally.
+The self-published book was a lesson in entrepreneurship, creativity (writing), target market identification, operations, publishing, planning (events), and book launch (marketing and sales).
+The most important lesson I learned from that first venture is to do what comes naturally.
 To find the intersection of market and passion and to pursue businesses regardless of current jobs.

 Money runs to good ideas.- Tayo Oyedeji